brianmtreese/angular-ai-autocomplete-demo/README.md

-# AI-powered Autocomplete in Angular
+# AI-powered Suggestion Field in Angular

-A minimal but production-shaped demo showcasing AI-powered autocomplete in Angular without wrecking UX.
+A minimal but production-shaped demo showcasing AI-powered suggestion field in Angular without wrecking UX.

 ## Features